Single-Path Code (2)

 }

-There is a well-known, single-path implementation, where we take the 2s-complement sign bit and use that to create a mask.
+There is a well-known, single-path implementation, where we take the 2s-complement sign bit and use that to create a mask that, when inverted, generates a zero from any negative input.
 Rewriting NoNegative with this approach, we get the following.

 1